 A V C view data sent direct to the ecosystem by your A V C provider(s)

 Following a successful find request, your A V C provider(s) will send your A V C view data directly to the ecosystem.
-There will be a unique code to link the member’s main scheme benefits with their A V C benefits.
+There will be a unique code (called a Globally Unique ID - GUID) to link the member’s main scheme benefits with their A V C benefits.

 Multiple source not linked